Student Success Programs for Undergraduate Students

 Student Success supports the university's learning outcomes and bilingual mission by increasing the retention of students through:

 - Identifying students in need of additional academic or social support

 - Providing initial instructional experiences to bolster requisite academic skills

 - Providing intense academic preparation for college aligned with the General Studies learning outcomes

 - Providing American Sign Language instruction, deaf culture awareness, and deaf history to emerging signers

 - Orienting families of new students to the requirements and expectations of undergraduate life;

 - Providing individual and peer mentoring to students during their first year of college.

-JumpStart: Academic Success and American Sign Language
+JumpStart: American Sign Language

 The JumpStart program is a five-week summer program for deaf and hard of hearing freshmen and transfer students.
 The program is intentionally designed to help students develop a solid academic and social foundation before the fall semester begins.